Peabody Place

-Peabody Place is a mixed use residential, retail, and office redevelopment project located in Downtown Memphis, Tennessee that covers eight city blocks.
+Peabody Place is a mixed-use residential, retail, and office redevelopment project located in Downtown Memphis, Tennessee that covers eight city blocks.
+The shopping mall opened in 2001, but closed in after eleven years of operation.
+It was later converted into office space for ServiceMaster.

-Development

-The development was planned for years, and the first building was to appear in 1993.

-In 2012 the Economic Development Growth Engine (EDGE) announced that it would establish its headquarters in the Tower at Peabody Place, taking about 4931 sqft of space on the 11th floor.

-Enclosed Mall
+History

+In 1984, the Belz family announced plans to redevelop four blocks of Downtown Memphis adjacent to the Peabody Hotel, which it owned, into a mixed-use development including a shopping mall, offices, and residential units.
+In 1986, the United States Department of Housing and Urban Development awarded a $9.7 million grant for the project, helping fund the initial $90 million phase.
+The first building was to appear in 1993.

-An enclosed mall, with 300000 sqft of space, was opened in 2001 and was initially anchored by a 22-screen Muvico cinema, Jillian's, and Tower Records; other chain stores, such as Ann Taylor and Gap joined.
+An enclosed mall, with 300000 sqft of space, opened in 2001 and was initially anchored by a 22-screen Muvico cinema, Jillian's, and Tower Records; other chain stores, such as Ann Taylor and Gap joined.
 While it was initially successful, the excitement quickly fizzled out and the enclosed mall proved to be unable to compete with more convenient suburban alternatives in more affluent neighborhoods that were perceived as safer, due to their demographics.
 The Jillian's was a 60000 sqft, three-floor entertainment lounge.
 Tourists visiting Downtown were also not particularly interested in visiting a mall that had stores similar to those available in their hometowns, so that clientele did not materialize either.